-Art forgery has existed for centuries, but what about a 19th-century forger of medieval art whose unmasked work went on to become more valuable than originals?
-Mary Wellesley takes us through the detective-like story of the woman who uncovered his deception.
+In the 19th century, a forger of medieval art created works that today are more valuable unmasked than they would be if they were still thought to be originals.
+Medieval culture scholar Mary Wellesley takes us through the detective-like story of the woman who uncovered his deception.

 In 1930, the chief librarian of the Pierpont Morgan Library in New York, Belle da Costa Greene, was approached about a rare medieval panel painting by the Spanish master Jorge Inglés.
 The painting was to be offered to the Metropolitan Museum of Art’s board of trustees by its purchasing agent, Count Umberto Gnoli.
 The count hoped Greene would endorse the painting, which shows the betrothal of Saint Ursula, and recommend that the board acquire it.
 However, the painting appeared suspect to Greene; there was something riotously decorative about it.